Robert Mann (Royal Navy officer): French Revolutionary Wars

 He remained there for a month, before sailing to Toulon with supplies for Admiral Sir John Jervis's blockading fleet.
 With the Spanish entry to the war, a large Spanish fleet of twenty ships of the line as an escort for the French who planned to attack Newfoundland had already sailed.
 While returning to Gibraltar on 1 October Mann's squadron, accompanied by three transports and a brig, squadron sighted the Spanish fleet under Don Juan de Lángara in the south-east quarter.
 At 11 pm, helped by an easterly breeze, the Spanish bore up and captured the merchant brig and one of the transports, but Mann and his seven ships of the line managed to escape into Rosia Bay, near the mole of Gibraltar.
 Mann then held a conference with his captains, and decided not to return to the Mediterranean, but instead to sail north with a convoy, and then cruise off Cape Finisterre for a time.
 With his ships in poor condition after a long period at sea, Mann then returned to England to refit.
 Mann had no authority to make this decision, and it infuriated Jervis, who accused him of jeopardising the British strategy and forcing a temporarily withdrawal from the Mediterranean.

 Mann was ordered to strike his flag and never again received an active command.
 He continued to be promoted according to his seniority, reaching vice-admiral of the white on 14 February 1799, vice-admiral of the red simultaneously with admiral of the blue on 23 April 1804, admiral of the white on 28 April 1808, and finally admiral of the red on 12 August 1812.
 He was appointed one of the Lords Commissioners of the Admiralty in 1798.
 He died on 20 September 1813.

 The traditional view of Mann has now been superseded.
-The reality of Mann's situation off Cadiz is that misfortune led to misfortune: his quarry – a French squadron under Richery – came out but accompanied by a large, and no longer neutral, Spanish fleet.
+The reality of Mann's situation off Cádiz is that misfortune led to misfortune: his quarry – a French squadron under Richery – came out but accompanied by a large, and no longer neutral, Spanish fleet.
 Starved of supplies, and unable to re-join Jervis and the Mediterranean Fleet, and with promises of support from home unfulfilled, he returned to England.
 His actions were misunderstood by Nelson (who otherwise regarded him highly), and seized upon by Jervis (forced to leave the Mediterranean because of a lack of a suitable base) eager for a scapegoat.
 Calmer minds prevailed at the Admiralty where he was appointed as a Lord Commissioner, scarcely a role for someone whose career had ended in ignominy.
 Indeed, his career only ended, along with many others, when Jervis was appointed First Lord of the Admiralty on the fall of Pitt in 1801.
 On his death at Pennington House in 1813, by then Admiral of the Red, he was buried in modest fashion – as per his will – at Milford.